maixnor/AdventOfCode.net/ReadMe.md

 * Whatever other reasons you can think of (let me know so I can put it here)

-You can just review all my code and git handling right here on Github or clone the repository using your favourite IDE (I prefer JetBrains' Rider).
+You can just review all my code and git handling right here on Github or clone the repository using your favourite IDE (I prefer JetBrains' Rider) or the ominous *shell*.

 I am open to recommendations on how I could have done better.